michaellee/old-michaelsoolee.com/_posts/2016-01-24-jekyll-existing-folder.md

 ---
 layout: post
-title: "How to create a new Jekyll project in an existing folder"
+title: "Create a new Jekyll project in an existing folder"
 category: work
 ---